-Rationale: The FMAT/PDT is evaluating the monthly ratio of takes to observed trips in the Delmarva area to further inform a potential exemption for the Delmarva overnight soak prohibition for gear less than 5.25".
-Most likely this could entail an exemption for months where sturgeon take rates are lower and a recommendation to not exempt the month with the highest rate of sturgeon takes per observed trip in the Delmarva area.
-Generally, analyses of observer data indicate that fishing for spiny dogfish south of 38.8 N latitude (approximate latitude of Lewes/Cape Henlopen, DE) with mesh of 5" has lower sturgeon take rates based on observer data (Table 5, Figure 14).
+Rationale: Analyses of observer data indicate that fishing for spiny dogfish south of 38.8 N latitude (approximate latitude of Lewes/Cape Henlopen, DE) with mesh of 5" has lower sturgeon take rates based on observer data (Table 6, Figure 14).
 Most of the VTR landings for the 5" to <5.5" mesh bin appear to have been with mesh of 5", supporting a measure that exempted mesh less than 5.25 inches (note the higher rate on the next larger mesh bin).
+Monthly analyses indicated for these same trips, December had the highest overall sturgeon catch rate (https://d23h0vhsm26o6d.cloudfront.net/10.-FMAT-PDT-Supplemental_20240312.pdf)

-Table 5.
+Table 6.
 Takes by mesh size categories in Delmarva Area 2017-2019 and 2021-2022 south of 38.8 N Lat.